Keya17Desai/Text-Summarization/README.md

 # Text-Summarization
-Text Summarization - A streamlit application to get the summary of paragraphs
+Text Summarization - A streamlit application to get the summary of paragraphs using NLP